Everyone loves a good origin story

 But pediatrics was a bit of left turn for a neuroscientist...
 Would it be pediatric neurology? or perhaps medical genetics?
 Too depressing and those fields came without the hands-on immediate rewards of diagnosis AND cure that could perfectly complement a budding career in long, hard investigative research.
 I settled on neonatology, the intensive care of the newborn, as it afforded me the ability to take care of kids with neurologic defects but also the bread and butter premature infants that a neonatologist treated did very well with short durations of intervention.
 And saving a life, saved a life for a true lifetime.
 I packed my bags at the end of three great years in Boston and was off to Palo Alto the train as a neonatologist at the Lucile Packard Children's Hospital.

 A major part of neonatology fellowship entails research and for this work I picked Matt Scott's laboratory to pursue neurodevelopmental work, understanding how the brain gets its structure.
 Working specifically on the cerebellum, the coordination, error-correction processor in the brain, I peered into depths of the structure, at the layers containing the granule neurons and Purkinje cells set up like a lattice.
 I was amazed at the solution evolution had come upon for what is the fastest processor that has ever existed.
 This structure is responsible for us being able to catch a baseball, hit a golf ball, walk and chew gum... basically anything that requires body coordination gets its signals monitored and massaged by this processor at the base of the brain.
 Using engineered viruses and genetically engineered mice that I constructed I started querying the structure for it's secrets.
 Confocal microscope images of Purkinje neurons glowing green with jellyfish flourescent protein would dance in my thoughts and dreams as I looked for mechanisms which controlled their organization.
-While contemplating fields of green neurons, my thoughts wandered to the equally green fields and fairways of the Stanford Golf Course nearby.
-When I started fellowship I had bought a 10-play pass at the Pro Shop and on the last weekend of fellowship, I begged Herman to take the last 4 punches of the card and use them towards my dad's green fee as I played only the 6th full round of my four-year fellowship.
+While contemplating fields of green neurons, my thoughts wandered to the equally green fairways and greens of the Stanford Golf Course nearby.
+When I started fellowship I had bought a 10-play pass at the Pro Shop and on the last weekend of fellowship, I begged Herman McKee to take the last 4 punches of the card and use them towards my dad's green fee as I played only the 6th full round of my four-year fellowship.
 A thought struck me as I played, elite golfers out there had no knowledge of the circuitry that I worked on for last 4 years, nor the other specialized systems of the brain.
 While they obviously had trained these systems to perform incredible feats of tool implementation, I was convinced they could benefit from a novel approach to getting the most out of their practice.

 I approached Conrad Ray, head coach of the Stanford Golf Team with this crazy idea.
 Why not apply the power of neuroscience to golf training?
 I'd present an overview talk to the team about the importance of the cerebellum and get them involved in a study to test a hypothesis that taxing their cerebellums with difficult balance poses could improve their dispersion patterns with full shots.
 This study yielded a number of insights into performance improvement methods and started my journey into applying my neuroscience expertise to the realm of golf in earnest.